projectweekend/Pi-Holly/README.md

 Pi-Holly
 ========

 A home server project for my Raspberry Pi.
+The `webapp` portion of this project uses [Node.js](http://nodejs.org/) and [MongoDB](http://www.mongodb.org/).
+In addition will be a collection of worker processes written in [Python](http://www.python.org/).
+Right now there is only one worker that collects the CPU temperature and reports it back to Mongo.

 ## Get latest system temperature